"Pioneers of alternative comedy before the term became fashionable" - Guinness Encyclopaedia of Popular Music

 "All music is folk music, I never heard no hoss sing."

 This "anything goes" philosophy was rare on the British folk scene at the time and unwelcome in some quarters, but Jelly applied it gleefully.
 They embraced skiffle, rock'n'roll, pop, country, reggae, music hall, even disco - in fact any style they fancied, all played on their acoustic "folk" instruments.
 They weren't afraid to take the piss out of hallowed folk songs either, producing outrageous parodies such as Clive's bizarre version of "Lord Randall".
 Soon they were writing nearly all their own material, mostly comic.
 Nowadays it would be called alternative comedy, but the term wasn't really known then.
 It didn't go down well with the purists.
 Some folk clubs wouldn't book them, but there were plenty of others that would - and audiences loved them.
 Jelly were playing to packed houses and in 1975 were invited to play Sidmouth Festival, the UK's oldest, biggest and most revered traditional folk festival, in a bold move by then-director Keith Glover.
 They went down a storm, opening the door to a national following.
-In 1981 the demands of gigging finally forced them to give up their day jobs to go fully pro.
+In 1981 the demands of gigging finally persuaded them to give up their day jobs to go fully pro.
 Radio and TV exposure, including Chris Tarrant's legendary Tiswas, helped them spread beyond the folk circuit and into touring abroad, as far afield as Hong Kong.
 They broke up in 1985 ("exhausted") but reformed for a final tour in the summer of '87.
 Although Roaring Jelly never became a household name the band were ahead of their time, achieved something of a cult status and are fondly remembered by many.

 Enjoy "Valerie Wilkins" - possibly RJ's most popular song - on Youtube.

 - 71 - Formed in Nottingham, briefly a duo then a trio, local Midlands gigs

 - 75 - Sidmouth Festival, springboard to nationwide gigging

 - 77 - "Roaring Jelly's Golden Grates", first album, Free Reed label